thegreatsid101/SE4A1-Projects/README.md

 After the key is added the system will return with OK.

-Next,we will append the Debian package repository address to sources.list which maintains all repositories:
+Next, we will add the Debian package repository address to sources.list which maintains all repositories:

     sudo sh -c 'echo deb http://pkg.jenkins.io/debian-stable binary/ > /etc/apt/sources.list.d/jenkins.list'

-After both commands have been entered, we’ll run update so that apt will use the newly added repository.
+After both commands have been entered, we’ll run update so that apt will use the newly added repository:

     sudo apt update

-Finally, we’ll install Jenkins and its dependencies.
+Finally, we’ll install Jenkins and its dependencies:

     sudo apt install jenkins